 The information in this prospectus is not complete and may be changed.
-These securities will not be sold until the registration statement filed with the Securities and Exchange Commission is effective.
+We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.

-THE DATE OF THIS PROSPECTUS IS \\\\\, 1999
+THE DATE OF THIS PROSPECTUS IS JANUARY 19, 1999